 The Arrhenius equation describes how the rate of a chemical reaction (in this case, LED semiconductor degradation) increases with temperature.
 For LEDs, the rule of thumb derived from this equation is:

 This means a 50,000-hour LED running at 35°C will last only about 25,000 hours.
 At 45°C, it drops to roughly 12,500 hours.
-This is why thermal management — heat sinks, airflow, and proper fixture design — is essential for achieving rated lifespans in real-world conditions.
+This is why thermal management (heat sinks, airflow, proper fixture design) determines whether LEDs reach their rated lifespans in real-world conditions.

 Ideal operating range.
 Living rooms, offices, and retail spaces with air conditioning.